 Kingsbury School students returned to school on August 23rd 2018 to collect their GCSE results and were joined by several members of staff to celebrate their successes.

-In respect of the new qualifications at Kingsbury, 75% of students achieved a grade 4 or above in English, 66% achieved a grade 4 or above in Maths and 62% achieved a grade 4 or above in English and Maths.
+In respect of the new qualifications at Kingsbury, 79.8% of students achieved a grade 4 or above in English, 62.3% achieved a grade 4 or above in Maths and 57% achieved a grade 4 or above in English and Maths.
 73.7% of students achieved a grade 4 or above in at least two Science subjects.